Skip to content

 N=20/6=4 capsN = \lceil 20 / 6 \rceil = 4 \text{ caps}

-For the 500 MHz range we need a separate bank of 1 nF caps (or even smaller values) targeting that band.
-This is why real PDN designs use multiple capacitor values — each covering a different frequency decade.
+Four 100 nF caps in parallel gets us to our target impedance at 22.5 MHz.
+But for the 500 MHz range, we need a completely separate bank of those 1 nF caps — or maybe even smaller values — each targeting a different frequency band.
+This is exactly why real PDN designs use multiple capacitor values.
+Each value covers a different frequency decade.
+You're building a distributed filter network, not just slapping down random caps.

 The Effective Bypass Range